Chinatown, London: History

 In 2005, the property developer Rosewheel proposed a plan to redevelop the eastern part of Chinatown.
-The plan was opposed by many of the existing retailers in Chinatown, as they believe that the redevelopment would drive out the traditional Chinese retail stores from the area and change the ethnic characteristic of Chinatown.
-In October 2013 and July 2018, the London Chinatown Community Centre (LCCC) organised a one-day shutdown in protest of violent tactics by immigration officers from the Home Office.
+The plan was opposed by many of the existing retailers in Chinatown, for they believed that the redevelopment would drive out the traditional Chinese retail stores from the area and change the ethnic characteristics of Chinatown.

 The London Chinatown Community Centre (LCCC) has been housed in the Chinatown area since it was founded in 1980 by Dr Abraham Lue.
 The Centre claims to have received 40,000 people for help and assistance since its foundation.
-Located since 1998 on the second floor of 28-29 Gerrard Street, the Centre relocated to 2 Leicester Court in 2012, above the Hippodrome Casino.
+Located since 1998 on the second floor of 28–29 Gerrard Street, the Centre relocated to 2 Leicester Court in 2012, above the Hippodrome Casino.
+In October 2013 and July 2018, the London Chinatown Community Centre (LCCC) organised a one-day shutdown in protest of violent tactics by immigration officers from the Home Office.

 On 25 July 2016, a new Chinatown gate on Wardour Street was opened by the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor).
 It was made by Chinese artisans and assembled in London.
 The gate is in the style of the Qing dynasty.

 There was a Chinese-style pavilion at Newport Place from the 1980s which was a popular meeting point, but it was demolished in 2016 after more than thirty years, despite protests.
 The development authorities had plans to renovate and enlarge the square.
 The construction of a new pavilion at a different location was announced.